Azzi Fudd: Business interests

-In September 2021, Fudd signed a Name, Image and Likeness (NIL) deal with Chipotle, as an ambassador for their "Real Food for Real Athletes" platform.
+In September 2021, Fudd signed a name, image, and likeness (NIL) deal with Chipotle, as an ambassador for their "Real Food for Real Athletes" platform.
 In November 2021, she became an equity partner for sports drink BioSteel Sports Nutrition.
 In December 2021, Fudd signed with Golden State Warriors star Stephen Curry's SC30 Inc. brand for "multidimensional" partnership, which includes a sponsorship deal and personal mentoring from the four-time NBA champion.
+Fudd has recently signed deals with Bose, Nerf, and Buick.